ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 HIP Lives

 On March 2019, I helped Amie Reiman launch the HIP Lives website.
 HIP Lives is a website that covers health, wellness, and advocacy for women.
-Especially the topic of medical cannabis therapy, and the stigma that people face.
+Her site explores the topic of medical cannabis therapy, and the stigma that medical cannabis users face.
+Here's how I supported her throughout the entire process :

 /